orbitalquark/textadept/doc/09_Themes.md

 This loads Textadept's "light" theme, but applies your font preferences.
 The same technique works for tweaking individual theme colors and/or styles.

+### Language-Specific

+Textadept also allows you to customize themes per-language through the `events.LANGUAGE_MODULE_LOADED` event.
+For example, changing the color of functions in Java from orange to black in the "light" theme looks like this:

+    events.connect(events.LANGUAGE_MODULE_LOADED, function(lang)
+      if lang == 'java' then
+        buffer.property['style.function'] = 'fore:%(color.light_black)'
+      end
+    end)

 ## GUI Theme

 There is no way to theme GUI controls like text fields and buttons from within